 - Members of The Norwich Radical regular contributors team.

 This policy seeks to deal with matters related to the conduct, behaviours and actions of members of The Norwich Radical team.
-The policy does not seek to address questions of the effectiveness of any member of the team’s work outputs, which are handled directly by the Editorial Team and the Executive Committee.
-Accountability processes exist for the purpose of addressing concerns of the effectiveness of a team member, either in their production of content for the publication,their editorial decisions, or their political actions through the democratic processes outlined through the constitution and byelaws.
+The policy does not seek to address questions of the effectiveness of any member of the team’s work outputs, which are handled directly by the Editorial Team.

-- Assembling a panel made up of the recipient of the complaint, at least one Co-Editor and at least one Executive Committee member to conduct an investigation into the complaint.
-The panel will ensure that they allow space for both the complainant and the individual being complained about are offered the opportunity to produce evidence and testimony relating to the complaint.
-In the event that no Executive Committee members are currently in office, another member of the Editorial Team may take this place on the panel.
+- Assembling a panel made up of the recipient of the complaint, at least one Co-Editor and at least one other Editorial Team member to conduct an investigation into the complaint.
+The panel will ensure that they allow space for both the complainant and the individual being complained about to produce evidence and testimony relating to the complaint.
 Should an investigation be launched, the individual alleged of committing the offense will be suspended from their position within The Norwich Radical team.

-- Request that the parties involved enter a process of informal mediation with a member of the Editorial Team or Executive Committee
+- Request that the parties involved enter a process of informal mediation with a member of the Editorial Team.

 - Conclude that there is not sufficient evidence for the matter to be taken further.